Jrh1337/Jrh1337/CMPSC121 Notes.md

-# Module 2 Object and variables
+# Module 2 Object and Variables

 ## - The COUT object